-Staff Attorney, Protective Order Advocacy and Representation Project (POARP) – Carroll County
+Staff Attorney, Protective Order Advocacy and Representation Project (Baltimore and Carroll Counties)

-The Women’s Law Center of Maryland, Inc. (WLC) is a feminist, non-profit membership organization committed to assuring equal rights for women.
-Based in the Circuit Court for Carroll County, the Protective Order Advocacy and Representation (POARP) represents victims of domestic violence in proceedings to obtain Protective Orders, enforce Protective Orders through contempt, and modify existing Protective Orders.
-Visit the full job description for more information: Staff Attorney POARP Carroll County
+The Women’s Law Center of Maryland is seeking a staff attorney for its Baltimore and Carroll Counties POARP Project.
+Based in the Circuit Court for Baltimore County and Carroll County, the Protective Order Advocacy and Representation Project (POARP) represents victims of domestic violence in proceedings to obtain Protective Orders, enforce Protective Orders through contempt, and modify existing Protective Orders.

 The Women’s Law Center offers internships for law school students throughout the year.
 Interns work in our domestic violence projects, such as POARP and MEDOVI, and in our administrative office depending on the needs of the organization.
 Interns are expected to commit to 15 hours per week.
 Please call to check the availability of internship opportunities.
 Unfortunately, due to limited resources, funding is not available for these internships.
 However, the hours can be flexible and part-time applicants are encouraged to apply.

 If you would like to apply for an internship, please submit your resume and cover letter (detailing your interest in interning with WLC and the specific project you would like to intern with) to email@example.com.